tsgates/arch-wiki-markdown/wiki/Firefox.md

 search field and selecting Add to Search Bar...

-If you want a manual solution, take a look at ~/.mozilla/firefox/xxx.default/searchplugins/ (where xxx is your profile ID).
+If you want a manual solution, take a look at ~/.mozilla/firefox/xxxxxxxx.default/searchplugins/ (where xxxxxxxx is your profile ID).

 arch-firefox-search